Beneish M-Score Definition

-- It is the probabilistic model which only gives the user the probability of manipulation and cannot detect the companies who manipulate financial statements.
+- It is the probabilistic model that only gives the user the probability of manipulation and cannot detect the companies that manipulate financial statements.

 - The model does not apply to the financial firms as Professor Messod Beneish at the time of estimating the model did not include these firms.